Sealord Hotel

-Sealord Hotel is a building situated in the city of Kochi, Kerala, India.
-It was the first high-rise building in Kerala.
-It was constructed in 1966.
-It is also the first concrete-piled building in South India.
+Sealord Hotel is a hotel situated in the city of Kochi, Kerala, India.
+Located in the Shanmugham Road, it is a landmark building in Kochi as it is regarded as the first high-rise building in Kerala that was constructed in 1967.
+It is also believed to be the first concrete-piled building in South India.
+Sealord Hotel is the first hotel in Kerala to get a three star status.